EllaScheltinga/Deep-Learning-Group-75/README.md

   ### Hyperparameter tuning Results: N samples

+  Amount of nodes to be sampled from each timeframe, fixed.

   | Nsamples | time(s)/epoch | train acc | test accuracy |
 |----------|---------------|-----------|:-------------:|
 | 100      | 3.82s         |       49% |           48% |